Customs Import Declaration Datasets: Data Description

 \subsection{Data Schema}

 The tabular form dataset consists of 54,000 import declarations, where each row describes the report of a single item.
-Among 62 attributes in the import declaration form,\footnote{Import declaration format and explanation: \url{https://bit.ly/import-declaration-form}} the data includes 22 representative attributes without overlapped or less essential one.
-The first 20 values are filled in by importers at the declaration stage of the customs clearance, while the rest two attributes are labeled after the customs inspection. \emph{Fraud} indicates whether the inspected result of the actual imported goods conflicts with its declaration. \emph{Critical fraud} is a case that may threaten society's public safety or stability, such as copyright infringement, drug smuggling, or false declaration of the origin of goods.
-Categorical attributes and their values follow the handbook provided by the Korea Customs Service(KCS), which contains trade codes used for filling out import and export declarations in Korea.\footnote{\url{https://www.data.go.kr/data/3040477/fileData.do}} Detailed data descriptions and example values are shown in Table~\ref{tab:datadescription}.
+Among 62 attributes in the import declaration form,\footnote{Import declaration format is shown in Figure 2.
+More explanation is available at \url{https://bit.ly/import-declaration-form}.} The data includes 22 representative attributes without overlapped or less essential ones.
+The first 20 values are filled in by importers at the declaration stage of customs clearance, while the rest two attributes are labeled after the customs inspection.
+Categorical attributes and their values follow the handbook provided by the Korea Customs Service (KCS), which contains trade codes used for filling out import and export declarations in Korea.\footnote{The handbook is available at \url{https://www.data.go.kr/data/3040477/fileData.do}.} Detailed data descriptions and example values are shown in Table~\ref{tab:datadescription}.